Reading now: Outdoor work platforms & forklifts: Which machines for off-road use?

 • No driving movements with the boom extended on unstable ground.

-The role of the landlord: More than delivery
+The role of the landlord: More than just delivery

 A good landlord

-• recommends the right device – not just the largest
+• recommends the right device – not just the largest one

-• provides plates, ramps and instructions
+• provides boards, ramps and instruction

-• realistically examine the operating conditions
+• realistically assess the operating conditions

 Rectangle_1 - BIBERGER